Error message title

 Landscape and Visual Amenity

-Construction and Operational Noise
+Construction and Decommissioning Noise

 Like any major development project, large equipment will be required for use in the project.
 Construction equipment and wind turbines have the potential to generate noise not typically experienced in the region.
 We will be conducting detailed sound monitoring in order to understand the current levels of noise in the area and determine ways of limiting resultant noise, both from construction activities and operational turbines.